Pell equation: A generalization of continued fraction and Chakravala algorithms using the LLL-algorithm: Implementation and improvements of both algorithms

-Finally, we present the most important part of this work.
-Another possible improvement in the implementation of the algorithm is the following: given rational numbers $\alpha$ and $\varepsilon$, satisfying $0<\varepsilon<1$, the LLL-algorithm finds integers $p$ and $q$ for which
+We present one of the most important parts of this work.
+This improvement in the implementation of the second algorithm with L consists of replacing Step 2 with an approximation to $\al_i$ using the LLL-algorithm.
+The LLL-algorithm is the common notation for the \textit{Lenstra–Lenstra–Lovász (LLL) lattice basis reduction algorithm} defined in \cite{LLL}.
+It is a polynomial time lattice reduction algorithm.
+We only need to use it for lattices of rank 2, see Section 9 in \cite{Len2} for details.
+By Proposition 1.39 in \cite{LLL}, we have the following result: given rational numbers $\alpha$ and $\varepsilon$, satisfying $0<\varepsilon<1$, the LLL-algorithm (for rank 2 lattices) finds integers $p$ and $q$ for which

-see Proposition 1.39 in \cite{LLL}.
-Hence, for a fixed positive integer $LLL$, the idea is to take $\varepsilon=\frac{\text{ $\sqrt{2}$}}{LLL}$ and $\alpha$ a sufficiently good rational approximation of $\alpha_i$.
-In this way, with the LLL-algorithm applied to the lattice generated by $(1,0)$ and $(-\,\alpha, \frac{\varepsilon^2}{\sqrt{2}})$, we produce the positive integers $l_{i+1}=q$ and $r_i=p$.
-This variant of our algorithm is called {\it second algorithm "with LLL"}.
-This version of the algorithm allows us to strongly increase the $\log_{10} a_i$ and $\log_{10} b_i$ with $a_i$ and $b_i$ as in (\ref{mmmm}).
-We could not prove that they are convergents of $\sqrt{d}$.
-The following table is an example of the different algorithms applied to $d=1234567890$, where the cases with $L$ correspond to the second algorithm.
-The fundamental solution in this case has 1935 decimal digits.

-Observe that in all the cases with $LLL$, the number of digits are related as we pointed out before, namely the fundamental solution has $1935$ decimal digits, and with $LLL=10^{20}$ the number of steps is $95$, hence we have $\frac{1935}{95}\simeq 20$.
-The same holds for the other exponents with $LLL$: $\frac{1935}{105}\simeq 18$.
-Again, the study of the convergency of the different algorithms remain as an open problem, as well as the running time of them.